Updated: October 26th, 2020

 How Credit Cards Have Changed My Life

 Having a high credit score is great for borrowing money.
 For example, If I need a loan or a mortgage, my credit score looks very good and if everything else is in place, I’ll have no issue getting the best interest rates.
 However, this is not why credit cards have changed my life.
 Credit cards have changed my life due to “travel hacking”.
 I don’t particularly like that term but it’s become synonymous with using credit cards to rack up frequent flyer miles.
 Basically, travel hacking is the art of learning how to earn frequent flyer miles efficiently while also knowing how to redeem them for maximum value.
 Since learning about this tactic many years ago, I’ve accumulated over 2 million frequent flyer miles and have used them for some incredible trips all over the world.
 I’ve used them to fly first class on Emirates, a one-way luxury flight that would have cost $15,000 if I did not have the points.
-I’ve used them to fly business class all around the world, starting in Canada, flying to Tanzania, then flying to Japan, and then back to Canada, all for about $400 in taxes.
-I’ve used them to fly to Mexico to spend time with my wife’s family, adding in stopovers in Costa Rica and Colombia.
+I’ve used them to fly business class all around the world, starting in Canada, flying to Africa for a Tanzania safari, then flying to Japan, and then back to Canada, all for about $400 in taxes.
+I’ve used them to fly to Mexico to spend time with my wife’s family, adding in stopovers in Costa Rica and Colombia, as well as flying over to the middle east to visit Jordan, Egypt, and Israel.
 I also just used them to fly to Cuba to rescue a street dog we fell in love with back in November.
 Frequent flyer miles and the credit cards that have helped me earn those points have changed my life in so many ways.
 I even started my first online business – a “travel hacking” membership site called Canadian Free Flyers.

 How to Choose the Best Credit Cards